Keystone Lake Community and Real Estate Information

 Things to See and Do in Keystone Lake

-Keystone Lake real estate houses a virtual playground for everyone of all ages.
+Keystone Lake houses a virtual playground for everyone of all ages.
 There are 16 recreation areas (three with alcohol-free beaches), 11 boat ramps, miles of sandy beaches, three marinas, two off-road vehicle areas, five short distance trails, a waterfowl refuge, three seasonal green tree reservoirs and thousands of acres of land open to hunting.
 You won’t have to travel far from home for a short getaway.
 There are camping facilities that range from primitive to full hook up and cabins available at Keystone State Park.
 Boat rentals are available through Keyport Marina and Pier 51.

 Keystone Lake is a fisherman’s dream and is noted for its catfish, crappie, small mouth bass, black bass, sand bass and striped bass.
 From Whitewater and Brush Creek Parks, fisheries are easily access downstream.
 Swift Park (a day use Tulsa County Park) provides boat access to the Arkansas River below the lake when water levels are adequate.